scala/improvement-proposals/content/unpack.md

 magnitude(x = 5, y = 3) // 4: Int
 ```

+This is similar to what we saw in the `os.walk` example earlier.

 ### Orthogonality

 `unpack` on definitions and `*` on `case class` values are orthogonal: either can be used without